jtarrio/webrtlsdr/docs/lowlevel.md

 ## Receive samples from the RTL-SDR device

-Before you start reading samples from the device, you need to reset its buffer calling the `resetBuffer()` async method.
+Before you start reading samples from the device, you need to reset its buffer by calling the `resetBuffer()` async method.

 After resetting the buffer, call the `readSamples()` async method to get a block of samples.
 The argument to `readSamples()` is the number of samples to read, which should be a multiple of 512.